chriseidhof/chriseidhofnl/content/post/protocols-in-swift.md

 Rather than waiting for Apple to fix this, maybe someone in the community could do this?
 I imagine it's a few days of hard work: first you need to parse all the protocols in the standard library (or better: use SourceKit, because then you can also make it work on your own protocols).
 Then you need to have some kind of evaluation system that checks which extensions can be applied.
 It might need to be interactive, for example, once you specify that the `Index` associated type will be an `Int`, it could tell you what you still need to implement.

 I'd love to build this myself, however, I'm currently too busy writing the update of [Advanced Swift](https://www.objc.io/books/advanced-swift/), and preparing new [Swift Talk episodes](https://talk.objc.io).
 It would be the perfect procrastination project...

+Update: Nicola [writes in](https://twitter.com/NSalmoria/status/764158023124258817) that "Conforming to the Collection Protocol" is actually a section of the [API documentation](https://developer.apple.com/reference/swift/collection).
+Very good point.
+He also raises the point that my `endIndex` and `subscript` implementations aren't `O(1)`, which is the expected complexity as described in the `Collection` protocol.